mikelseverson/AutoGiphy/README.md

 # Facebook Echo bot
-Node.JS using Facebook API to repeat all messages received.
+Node.JS application using Facebook API to repeat all messages received.H